Hi! I’m TyLisa C. Johnson, a writer/reporter from Wilmington, Delaware.

 At her alma mater, Florida A&M University she led the student magazine Journey to multiple awards over two years and was the beat reporter at The Famuan for the University’s administration during a tumultuous time.
 She was an NABJ Columbia University fellow in 2017 and also a State Department Gilman Scholar while she studied abroad in Barcelona, Spain.

-She aspires to tell real, investigative stories about social justice, health, women’s issues, race and the people they affect.
+Her goal?
+To hold companies, organizations, people and herself accountable.
+She aspires to tell real, investigative stories about social justice, criminal justice, health, women’s issues, race and the people they affect.

 TyLisa graduated with the highest honors in April 2017 with a B.S. from FAMU’s School of Journalism.